cjteeter/cjteeter.github.io/writing_portfolio.md

 show-avatar: true
 ---

 I focus on using statistical analysis to explore topics in baseball and other sports.
-In addition to this site, my articles have appeared in Beyond the Box Score and Baseball Prospectus Boston.
+In addition to this site, my articles have appeared at <a href ="http://boston.locals.baseballprospectus.com/" target = "_blank"> Baseball Prospectus Boston</a> and <a href = "http://www.beyondtheboxscore.com/" target  = "_blank"> Beyond the Box Score</a>.
 Below you can find links to some of what I consider my best (or at least most interesting) work.
 The articles are listed reverse-chronologically.

 - <a href = 'https://www.cteeter.ca/blog/2019-11-29-home-run-surge-baseball-drag/' target = '_blank'> An extra-flighty ball lifted more batters</a> (November 29, 2019)
 - <a href = 'https://www.cteeter.ca/blog/2019-04-14-red-sox-firsttwentygames-playoffs-followup/' target = '_blank'> The probable (hopeful!) end of a Red Sox fun fact</a> (April 14, 2019)